Uterine Fibroids

 It is not fully understood what causes fibroids to grow.
 However, female hormones (estrogen and progesterone) and genetics are believed to play an important role.
 Being overweight, stress, certain medications and vitamin D deficiency are also thought to be risk factors for developing fibroids.

-What are my treatment options?
+What are my treatment options for uterine fibroids?

 When a patient is diagnosed with symptomatic fibroids, many attempt conservative therapies.
 These can include medications (such as pain relievers), hormonal therapies (such as gonadotropin-releasing hormone or GnRH) and monitoring the fibroids.